KeyValueSoftwareSystems/siren-react-inbox/README.md

 <SirenProvider config={config}>{/* Your app components */}</SirenProvider>;
 ```

-The config is a prop for the SirenProvider component is authenticate and initialize sdk.
+The `config` prop for the `SirenProvider` component is used to authenticate and initialize the SDK

 ```js
 type config = {